1.2 Procedural Sedation

 One patient who received a loading bolus dose of undiluted Dexmedetomidine Hydrochloride Injection (19.4 mcg/kg), had cardiac arrest from which he was successfully resuscitated.

-Dexmedetomidine Hydrochloride Injection is a sterile, nonpyrogenic solution suitable for intravenous infusion following dilution.
-Dexmedetomidine hydrochloride is the S-enantiomer of medetomidine and is chemically described as (+)-4-(S)-[1-(2,3-dimethylphenyl)ethyl]-1H-imidazole monohydrochloride, and the structural formula is:
+Dexmedetomidine Hydrochloride Injection concentrate is a sterile, nonpyrogenic solution suitable for intravenous infusion following dilution.
+Dexmedetomidine hydrochloride is the S-enantiomer of medetomidine and is chemically described as (+)-4-(S)-[1-(2,3-dimethylphenyl) ethyl]-1H-imidazole monohydrochloride.
+Dexmedetomidine hydrochloride has a molecular weight of 236.7 and the molecular formula is C13H16N2 • HCl and the structural formula is:

 Dexmedetomidine Hydrochloride Injection is a relatively selective alpha2-adrenergic agonist with sedative properties.
 Alpha2 selectivity is observed in animals following slow intravenous infusion of low and medium doses (10 to 300 mcg/kg).
-Both alpha1 and alpha2 activity is observed following slow intravenous infusion of high doses (≥ 1,000 mcg/kg) or with rapid intravenous administration.
+Both alpha1 and alpha2 activity is observed following slow intravenous infusion of high doses (greater than or equal to 1000 mcg/kg) or with rapid intravenous administration.